-Implementing a system to record and report against the transmission reliability standards applying to Western Power under the Access Arrangement (section 6.2) will impose additional costs on Horizon Power.
+Implementing a system to record and report against the transmission reliability standards applying to Western Power under the Access Arrangement (section 7.2) will impose additional costs on Horizon Power.
 These costs are only justified if the benefits to be obtained from implementing the systems exceed the costs incurred.
-The small quantity of transmission lines owned and operated by Horizon Power in the NWIS, and that Horizon Power own and operate the distribution networks in the towns supplied from this network, suggest that a better solution to meeting the objectives of the Reliability Code may be achieved by defining appropriate distribution reliability benchmarks for interruptions to customer premises caused by outages on the transmission network.
-This is discussed further with in section 8.4.4.
+The small quantity of transmission lines owned and operated by Horizon Power in the NWIS, and given that Horizon Power own and operate the distribution networks in the towns supplied from the NWIS, suggest that a better solution to meeting the objectives of the Reliability Code will be achieved through setting appropriate distribution network reliability benchmarks applying to Horizon Power.